szboynono/mosha-vue-toastify/README.md

 | swipeClose | boolean      |    true | Allows the user swipe close the toast |
 | toastBackgroundColor | string      | default color | Customize the background color of the toast. |
 | onClose | function      | N/A | This function will be called at the end of the toast's lifecycle|

+## Support

+Give this [project](https://github.com/szboynono/mosha-vue-toastify) a ⭐ if you like it.
+Any suggestions are welcome!